LudwigStumpp/LudwigStumpp/README.md

 I use Github to make my contribution to a more educated world.
 Especially in the areas of Artificial Intelligence and Machine Learning, I notice the superficiality of society.
 There is much more than just empty hype.
 To call everything artificial intelligence is easy, but not to understand the manifold technologies behind it.

 ## 🚀 Current Projects
-Please head over to [my website](https://ludwigstumpp.github.io/) to see my latest projects.
+Please head over to [my website](http://ludwigstumpp.com) to see my latest projects.

 ## 🌈 Languages & Libraries
 - Python, Tensorflow, OpenAI Gym
 - HTML, CSS, JS, Vue
 - C, Java
+- German, English

 ## 💼 Work & Education
 Starting my Master's in Robotics, Cognition, Intelligence this year.